 Our main intent has always been putting forth the best information possible so you can enjoy the most worthy picks and, ultimately, a great headstart in your favorite video games.
 The Era of Althea tier list was no different and is made to follow the same aim of eXputer.

-Players don’t always have to stick with the general rankings as the rule of thumb; instead, personal preferences should also be prioritized.
+Players don’t always have to stick with the general rankings as the rule of thumb; personal preferences should be prioritized.
 For instance, if you end up liking a Snap ranked in the lowest tier, don’t hesitate to choose it.

 Thanks!
 Do share your feedback with us. ⚡

 How could we improve this post?
 Please Help us. ✍